Guests will choose ONE from a selection of SIX different workshops covering:

 - Painting and Drawing

 All tutors are invited to join us by recommendation only.
 They have been selected for their unique ability to join in the informality that represents the most important aspect of all WRITERS’ HOLIDAY events.
 Each workshop will consist of six one hour sessions and will run from Saturday morning through to Sunday lunchtime (lunch included).

 1. Poetry Workshop With Alison Chisholm

-2. How to Write Brilliant Flash Fiction with Della Galton
+2. How to Write a Terrific Tale with a Twist (and how to market it) with Della Galton

 This is a NEW workshop, designed specifically for those who have already attended Kate’s courses at Fishguard, Caerleon, or elsewhere., or who have read her Guide to Writing Romance.

 Move your novel on with Kate’s help and advice – exclusively each year at Fishguard.

 Guests are required to complete and submit work to Kate prior to the marathon workshop weekend commencement.